mxaddict/www.codedmaster.com/content/blog/2026-01-26-from-navcoin-to-navio-a-staking-retrospective.md

 With Navio, this privacy technology will be extended to **all transactions and even the staking process itself**.
-Imagine a network where your financial activities—both sending/receiving funds and participating in network consensus—are completely private.
+Imagine a network where your financial activities (both sending/receiving funds and participating in network consensus) are completely private.
 This brings a level of anonymity for PoS that is comparable to the privacy Monero is famous for in the Proof-of-Work world.

 This is a groundbreaking step.
 Fully private Proof-of-Stake means you can secure the network and earn rewards without ever revealing your holdings or transaction